Table of Contents

 - winding up a company by members’ voluntary liquidation

 Special resolutions must be delivered to Companies House by post within 15 days of being passed.
 A copy must also be given to all shareholders and the company auditor.
-Furthermore, a company must keep a copy of all resolutions at its registered office address or SAIL address for a minimum period of 10 years.
+Furthermore, the company must keep a copy of all resolutions at its registered office address or SAIL address for a minimum period of 10 years.

 What, if any, statutory regulations apply to making proposals, e.g giving notice of proposals ?
 Our articles make no reference to any procedure.